Han-Adam/Han-Adam.github.io/index.md

 ### Education

-- 2017.9 to 2021.7, Electric and Electronic Engineering, Glasgow School, UESTC.
+- 2017.9 to 2021.7, Glasgow School, UESTC.
-- 2021.9 to now, Information and Communication Engineering, School of Information and Communication Engineering, UESTC.
+- 2021.9 to now, School of Information and Communication Engineering, UESTC.

 ```markdown
 Syntax highlighted code block